Kawon-Jeong/PPGR-prediction/README.md

-# Enhancing Glycemic Management in Type 2 Diabetes with a Comprehensive Deep Learning Approach for Accurate Post-Prandial Glycemic Response Prediction
+# Enhanced Post-Prandial Glycemic Response Prediction in Type 2 Diabetes with a Comprehensive Deep Learning Approach.

 This work is published in *Journal name* (doi link)
 This repository contains a collection of codebook that we use to analyze data and develope the models for PPGR prediction.